 You can create a new profile for a producer by clicking on Enterprises in the horizontal blue banner, and then clicking + New Enterprise.
 Remember ‘enterprise’ is a general term used for any producer or hub profile on the OFN.

-Name: Enter the name of the producer.
+Name: Enter the name of the producer farm/enterprise.
 If you get an error message saying that this name has already been taken, it means that there is already a profile for this producer.
-Therefore you can jump to option 2 below (Supplying producer has a pre-existing OFN profile).
+Therefore you can jump to Supplier has a pre-existing OFN profile.